-Sometimes a previously approved package is either modified and used again (in the same or in a different context) or used as-is or with modifications in a different product or service, or a new version is downloaded and applied in the software stack.
 Since compliance is verified on a product-by-product, service-by-service basis, approving for use in one case does not necessarily serve for all cases.

-As a rule, each time developers modify a previously approved component or plan to use a previously approved component in a different context, component source code should be rescanned, and the component should pass the approval process again.
+As a rule, each time developers modify a previously approved component or plan to use a previously approved component in a different context, the compliance team should rescan the source code, and the component should pass the approval process again.